4wuyan/distributed-message-broadcast/README.md

 there is no need to use the complicated lock request mechanism.
 When a client wants to register a new user, the server will only check its local storage.
-If successful, the server will keep a record of the username secret pair, and broadcast a NEW_USER message to keep the other servers updated.
+If successful, the server will keep a record of the username secret pair, and broadcast a NEW_USER message to keep the other servers up-to-date.

-A USER_CONFLICT message will be initiated if a server receivers a NEW_USER message with a username already known with a different secret.
+A USER_CONFLICT message will be broadcast if a server receivers a NEW_USER message with a username already known with a different secret.
-If two or more clients in the network try to register the same username with different secrets at the same time, every server in the network will receive at least one USER_CONFLICT message finally.
-The conflicting user will be removed and those clients that have already logged in with that username will be disconnected.
+If two or more clients in the network try to register the same username with different secrets at the same time, the conflicting user will be removed and those clients that have already logged in with that username will be disconnected, thanks to the USER_CONFLICT protocol.
 Hence the local storage of the servers remains consistent.

 Load balancing